 The Sixth Form Honours Programme is a bespoke programme designed for the most able students who are aspiring to attend the very best universities.
 Prestigious universities now expect future academics to possess a repertoire of core skills that are vital for 21st Century professional success.
 The Honours Programme will help you to develop these skills as well as stretch and challenge you to ensure that you really stand out from the crowd when applying to university.
-Added to this, our tailored Honours tutorial programme will provide you with support through your A Levels, alongside cultivating your competency in critical thinking.
+Added to this, our tailored Honours tutorial programme will provide you with support through your A Levels, alongside cultivating your competency in critical thinking and leadership.

 You can find out more about our Honours Programme here: